Pickering High School, Ajax

 Pickering High School is a Canadian high school located in Ajax, Ontario, within the Durham District School Board serving the west Ajax and east Pickering area.
 Specifically, the school is found in historical Pickering Village, Ontario on Church Street.
 The school has students in grades 9 to 12, and offers gifted, co-op, and special education classes.
 Some gifted classes include: English, Science, Geography, History, and Mathematics.

 History

 During the 1960s, Pickering High School was home to its famous rifle club.

 In August 2008, Pickering High School completed a 21-million-dollar renovation project.

 Rankings

-Pickering High School was ranked 222nd of 740 schools in a study of Ontario high schools in 2015/2016.
-It obtained an overall score of 7/10 in 2016, up from 6.5 in 2012 and 5.2/10 in 2009.
+Pickering High School was ranked 219 out of 742 secondary schools in a study of Ontario high schools in 2022–2023.
+It obtained an overall score of 7.0 out of 10.
 Scores are based on academic performance of students on grade 9 mathematics and the OSSLT.
-In 2012, Pickering HS rose in rank for the last three years, having been ranked 528th overall in 2009.
 The study was conducted by the Fraser Institute, which conducts studies on educational policy across Canada.